Majid Akhshabi

-Majid Akhshabi (مجید اخشابی, born January 16, 1973), is an Iranian Santurist and Persian Pop singer.
-Majid Akhshabi became famous in 2001 by singing in the credits of the TV series Lost.
-Akhshabi appeared in series and programs such as Hamraz, Aruj, Mehtab, Mahaley-e Bande Nawaz, Yek Vajab Khaak, Khaneh Be Doosh, The Accused Escaped and... the credits of many TV series and programs. has implemented.
+Majid Akhshabi (مجید اخشابی, born January 16, 1973) is an Iranian Santurplayer and Persian pop singer.
+Majid Akhshabi became known in 2001 for singing in the credits of the TV series Lost.
+Akhshabi performed songs for the credits of several television series and programs, including Hamraz, Aruj, Mehtab, Mahaley-e Bande Nawaz, Yek Vajab Khaak, Khaneh Be Doosh, and The Accused Escaped.

 Majid Akhshabi was one of the hit judges of the 38th Fajr International Music Festival.